 Energy efficiency is a big concern for everyone, including large companies.
 Residents and utility companies alike are starting to invest in solar installations in Texas.
 And- surprising as it may be- even massive companies like Shell Energy are starting to look into installing solar.
 In fact, Shell Energy is working with Facebook to purchase electricity from Prospero Solar Farm.
 Shell has signed a power purchase agreement lasting 12 years with Facebook.
 Both companies will share the solar investment tax credits from the solar systems.
 Hopefully, this move will generate an even bigger boost for solar in Texas.

 Solar in Texas, along with other renewable energy industries, has been fast growing.
 Mainly because solar power in Texas keeps electricity bills low.
 But the best part, is that it keeps the beautiful Texas landscapes pristine.
-Good on Facebook for taking this step and going solar in Texas.
+Good on Facebook for taking this step and going solar.
 And good on Shell Energy for looking for cleaner, better ways to power people’s homes.
 Sunpro Solar looks forward to seeing the Prospero Solar Farm join the growing solar scene in the Lonestar State.